To stop a dog from biting won’t be the easiest thing we’ll ever do. You must know in advance which situations may make the dog act this way.

-Remember to nurture age-appropriate interactions
+Remember to nurture age-appropriate interactions.

-That means we must pay attention to how the kid is acting and what they want to do with the dog, and vice versa.
+That means we must pay attention to how the kid acts and what they want to do with the dog, and vice versa.

 We cannot be sure that it will like the idea of a child pulling on the leash, nor can we prevent it from running away and dragging the child with it.

 Thus, it won’t make a difference between the child and us.
-That, of course, could lead to bites, in most cases, either out of fear or excitement.
+That, of course, could lead to bites, in most cases, out of fear or excitement.

 How to stop a dog from biting: tips for making your life a bit easier

 Everything we’ve mentioned so far can help resolve biting issues, whether we have a puppy or an adult dog.

-All you have to remember is that figuring out how to stop a dog from biting will require some perseverance and patience, as well as a lot of care, attention, and most importantly — distraction.
+All you have to remember is that figuring out how to stop a dog from biting will require perseverance and patience, as well as a lot of care, attention, and, most importantly — distraction.

 #1: Get as many chew toys as you can

-Of course, buying dogs toys can sometimes seem a bit excessive.
-However, these aren’t just useful for when we want to entertain our pooches.
+Of course, buying dogs’ toys can sometimes seem a bit excessive.
+However, these aren’t just useful when we want to entertain our pooches.

 All we have to do is throw them a chew toy, preferably their favorite one.
 They’ll lose interest in us and go after it immediately.